-The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of 1,850 feet.
-Due to this location context, the presence of residential uses and any other sensitive receptors in relation to the project is not a relevant factor.
-The existing source of groundborne vibration is attributed to the circulation of large vehicles and trucks along Little Morongo Road.
+The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of approximately 2,100 feet.
+As a result of this separation, the presence of residential uses and any other sensitive receptors in relation to the project is not a relevant factor.
+In the Project vicinity, existing source of groundborne vibration is attributed to the circulation of large vehicles and trucks along Little Morongo Road to the west.
 Construction of the Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted construction hours established by the City.
 During the life of the Project, all routine Project operations will occur within the proposed structure and during the permitted hours of operation, as mandated by the local ordinance and conditioned by the City.
-The routine operation of vehicles accessing the Project would cause an incremental increase in groundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would impact residential uses.
+The routine operation of vehicles that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would affect residential uses.
 Less than significant impacts related to excessive groundborne vibration noise levels are expected.

 c) A substantial permanent increase in

 ambient noise levels in the Project vicinity

-above levels existing without the Project? \bowtie
+above levels existing without the Project? $\boxtimes$

 The Project property and most of its surroundings are undeveloped.
 Therefore, this setting does not represent an existing source of ambient noise.
-The Project site is not located adjacent to or within close proximity to any residential land uses or other sensitive receptors, nor is the project located near any existing high-traffic roadway deemed to be a primary noise generator.
-Due to distance, the existing traffic noise on Little Morongo Road to the west and Two Bunch Palms Trail to the north is not known to represent an existing noise impact to the Project property.
+The Project site is not located adjacent or within close proximity to any residential land uses or other sensitive receptors.
+An existing source of ambient noise is attributed to traffic on Little Morongo Road to the west.
 Noise resulting from the Project operations is anticipated to be largely contained in the proposed structures, while noise resulting from traffic noise caused by the Project is not expected to substantially increase the current ambient levels in a way that would impact sensitive receptors.
 Less than significant impacts related to permanent increase in ambient noise levels are expected.

-d) A substantial temporary or periodic

-increase in ambient noise levels in the

-Project vicinity above levels existing

-without the Project?
+A substantial temporary or periodic increase in ambient noise levels in the Project vicinity above levels existing without the Project?

-As discussed previously, the proposed cultivation site will produce a temporary increase in ambient noise levels during construction.
+As discussed previously, the proposed cultivation and processing site will produce a temporary increase in ambient noise levels during construction.
 During Project site preparation, grading and construction, the contractors will be expected to utilize properly maintained construction equipment consistent with the manufacturer's standards.
 Construction activities are required to take place within the designated hours established by the City of Desert Hot Springs.
 Less than significant impacts related to temporary or periodic ambient noise levels are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Pr area to excessive noise levels? n ic se \boxtimes f) For a Project within the vicinity of a private airstrip, would the Project expose people residing or working in the Project area to excessive noise levels? \boxtimes
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Incorporated e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Project area to excessive noise levels?

-The Project is located approximately 6.6 miles north of the Palm Springs International Airport and is not located within its airport land use plan.
+The Project is located approximately 6.2 miles north of the Palm Springs International Airport and is not located within its airport land use plan.
 No impacts are expected to result related to Projects located within an airport land use plan.